Production AI is Terrifying (And How to Fix It)

 Processors catch a lot, but they’re not magic.
 A determined attacker with enough time can probably find a prompt that slips through.
 Models occasionally hallucinate in ways that processors can’t predict.
 And there’s always a tradeoff between security and flexibility: the stricter your rules, the more likely you’ll block legitimate use cases.

 The value isn’t perfect protection.
 It’s having a systematic way to handle the common issues that will definitely come up in production.
 You can tune the sensitivity as you learn what your users actually do.
 You can add custom processors for domain-specific risks.
-And you have audit trails showing what got blocked and why.
+And you can wire violation callbacks, logs, traces, and app-level audit records around the same control point.

 Most security problems in production AI aren’t sophisticated attacks.
 They’re people copying and pasting data they shouldn’t, or discovering through trial and error that the bot will do things you didn’t intend.
 Processors won’t stop every possible issue, but they make the obvious ones much harder.